This post may contain affiliate links. Please read our disclosure statement for more information.

 For the past couple months, my oldest son has been obsessed with survivalism.

 I have an affinity for homeschool rabbit holes.
-I love when children stumble into a passion and fall head-over-heels.
+I love it when children stumble into a passion and then fall head-over-heels.

 This might be my favorite rabbit hole to date.